Utogether2020: Faculty of Dentistry Updates

 UPDATED: June 26, 2020

 Dear students, faculty, staff, and instructors;

-There is so much uncertainty about when we can all return to the Faculty.
-I recognize what a difficult time this can be for so many of us, and I want to remind you that help and resources are available.
-Students can reach someone for support at all times, as needed, through My Student Support Program (MYSSP) or Good2Talk.
-Staff can access support through the Employee Assistance Program.
-The University of Toronto has posted a number of additional resources.
-I encourage anyone to reach out.
+As before, I wish to you remind you that if you are experiencing difficulty, please access the help and resources that are available.
+Students can find support at all times through My Student Support Program (MYSSP) or Good2Talk.
+Faculty and staff can access support through the Employee Assistance Program.
+The University of Toronto has posted a number of additional resources on its UTogether 2020 web page.

 With all of the hard work that you have been doing, it is so important to take care of yourselves.
 So, for this extra-long weekend, please relax, spend time with your loved ones, spend time with friends – in of course, a physically-distant safe manner – enjoy the beautiful summer weather, and do the things that you enjoy.
 Have a great Canada Day.